abt0/algos/README.md

 # algos

-Some basic algorithms written in Python.
+Some basic algorithms written in Python